 Wednesday, 26th February at 16.30

-Open rehearsal in the Doolan Room of the CIT Cork School of Music, Union Quay (entrance is free – all are welcome!)
+Open rehearsal in the Doolan Room of the MTU Cork School of Music, Union Quay (entrance is free – all are welcome!)

 Thursday, 27th February at 18.00

 Concert in collaboration with Festival Sponsor, Hayfield Manor.
 Recital by Killian White and Ellen Jansson for hotel guests and clients.

 Saturday, 29th February, at 13.15

 Pre-Concert Prelude by the Cróisín Quartet (Cork ETB School of Music) at The Inkwell Theatre, Tracton Arts Centre.